Skip to main content

 • To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-• R73 to identify point mutations, deletions and duplications in the dystrophin gene (DMD) if you suspect Duchenne or Becker muscular dystrophy;
+• R73 Duchenne or Becker muscular dystrophy: Identifies point mutations, deletions and duplications in the dystrophin gene (DMD) if you suspect either Duchenne or Becker muscular dystrophies;

-• R82 if you suspect limb girdle muscular dystrophy;
+• R82 Limb girdle muscular dystrophies, myofibrillar myopathies and distal myopathies: If you suspect limb girdle muscular dystrophy;

-• R74 if you think your patient may have a diagnosis of facioscapulohumeral muscular dystrophy and a DUX4 contraction has not been excluded;
+• R74 Facioscapulohumeral muscular dystrophy: If you think your patient may have a diagnosis of facioscapulohumeral muscular dystrophy and a DUX4 contraction has not been excluded;

-• R345 if you strongly suspect facioscapulohumeral muscular dystrophy and a DUX4 contraction has been excluded (this encompasses methylation testing of DUX4, SMCDH1 gene sequencing, and extended testing of the 4q locus to look for complex variants);
+• R345 Facioscapulohumeral muscular dystrophy – extended testing: If you strongly suspect facioscapulohumeral muscular dystrophy and a DUX4 contraction has been excluded (this encompasses methylation testing of DUX4, SMCDH1 gene sequencing, and extended testing of the 4q locus to look for complex variants);

-• R72 if clinical features are strongly suggestive of myotonic dystrophy;
+• R72 Myotonic dystrophy type 1: If clinical features are strongly suggestive of myotonic dystrophy;

-• R381 Other rare neuromuscular disorders: To be considered if clinical features are atypical and a broader range of genes are potentially causative (this test includes large gene panel or whole exome sequencing (WES), whole genome sequencing (WGS) and short tandem repeat testing).
+• R381 Other rare neuromuscular disorders: To be considered if clinical features are atypical and a broader range of genes are potentially causative (this test includes, whole genome sequencing (WGS) and short tandem repeat testing).

 • For tests that are undertaken using WGS, including R381 and R89, you will need to: